Lisa Arrindell

-Lisa Arrindell is an American actress.
-She is most known for her role as Vanessa in Madea's Family Reunion (2006), Heather Comstock in the series In the House (1995), and Toynelle Davis in Livin' Large (1991).
+Lisa Arrindell (born March 24, 1969), also credited as Lisa Arrindell Anderson, is an American actress.
+Beginning her career in the early 1990s, Arrindell is most known for her role as Vanessa Breaux-Henderson in Madea's Family Reunion (2006), Heather Comstock in the series In the House (1995), and Toynelle Davis in Livin' Large (1991).

 Early life and education

-Lisa Arrindell was born at Parkchester General Hospital in the Bronx on March 24, 1969 and brought straight home to Brooklyn, where she grew up.
-She attended the High School of Performing Arts, now called Fiorello H. LaGuardia High School.
-She earned her Bachelor of Fine Arts Degree in Theatre from The Juilliard School in New York City.
+Lisa Arrindell was born in the Bronx on March 24, 1969 and brought straight home to Brooklyn, where she grew up.
+Arrindell attended the High School of Performing Arts, now called Fiorello H. LaGuardia High School.
+Arrindell earned her Bachelor of Fine Arts Degree in Theatre from The Juilliard School in New York City.

 Career

 Arrindell made her film debut in Walt Disney's One Good Cop alongside Michael Keaton in 1991.
 That same year, she played the lead in the comedy Livin' Large.
 She later appeared in Trial by Jury (1994) and Spike Lee's Clockers (1995).
-Arrindell was a series regular in the NBC sitcom, In the House in 1995.
+Arrindell was a series regular in the NBC sitcom In the House in 1995.
 She co-starred in several made-for-television movies, including A Lesson Before Dying (1999) alongside Don Cheadle and Cicely Tyson, and Disappearing Acts (2000) starring Sanaa Lathan.
 In 2006, Arrindell appeared in three films, Big Momma's House 2, The Second Chance, and Madea's Family Reunion.
 In 2010, she appeared in The Wronged Man with Julia Ormond and Mahershala Ali.
-Arrindell appeared opposite Isaiah Washington in the thriller The Sin Seer (2015), The Immortal Life of Henrietta Lacks (2017), starring Oprah Winfrey.
+Arrindell appeared opposite Isaiah Washington in the thriller The Sin Seer (2015) and appeared in The Immortal Life of Henrietta Lacks (2017), starring Oprah Winfrey.
 She also had guest starring roles on The Cosby Show, The Practice, The Steve Harvey Show, Drop Dead Diva, Law & Order: Special Victims Unit, and Elementary.
 In 2017, she had a recurring role in the Bounce TV prime-time soap opera Saints & Sinners.
 She also appeared in Fox's Our Kind of People in 2022.